 Example: If you find a repository that you like the concept of but think of something that could make it even better, you can fork the repository.
 This means making your own copy of it on your own machine.
 Then, you can develop the new feature on your machine and send the changes to the owner of the original repository for them to review and potentially add to their project.

-Reusing the code in a project: If you come across a repository that would be perfect for your project, but it’s not yours, you can fork the repository to use in your own project.
+Reusing the code in a project: If you come across a repository that would be perfect for your project but not yours, you can fork the repository to use in your own project.
 This saves you from having to reinvent the wheel.

 Note: “Forking” means copying a repository from one user’s account to another.
 If the original repository is public, anyone can fork it without asking the owner for permission.
 However, if the repository is private, you can only fork it if you have the owner’s permission.